lordzouga/Relax/README.md

 Relax
 ======

-a file manager software that takes advantage of Qt C++'s File System classes: QFileSystemWatcher, QFile and QDir to provide a seemingly automatic file managing experience
+A file managing tool that takes advantage of Qt C++'s Filesystem to provide a seemingly automatic file managing experience